Thousands of WA workers remain trapped in unemployment overpayments

 Although the OAH has hired more temporary judges to handle the larger caseload, appellants can still expect to wait around six-and-a-half months for a hearing, down from nearly eight months in December.

-Whether the waiver program will generate in a new batch of appeals and even longer wait times is impossible to know at this point, said Brendon Tukey, Division Chief Administrative Law Judge who manages the OAH’s unemployment insurance appeals caseload.
+Whether the waiver program will generate a new batch of appeals and even longer wait times is impossible to know at this point, said Brendon Tukey, division chief administrative law judge who manages the OAH’s unemployment insurance appeals caseload.

 But Tukey notes, the possibility of extra appeals and longer wait times was unavoidable, given the state’s decision to try to help people with overpayments.